 Panel - Reassessing VR for Language Learning: Has It Fulfilled Its Potential?

-Two of Immerse’s Research Partners, Dr. Justine Meyr (University of California, Santa Barbara) and Dr. Randall Sadler (University of Illinois at Urbana-Champaign) spoke on another panel that focused on discussing how to maximize the potential of VR for language learning.
+Two of IMMERSE’s Research Partners, Dr. Justine Meyr (University of California, Santa Barbara) and Dr. Randall Sadler (University of Illinois at Urbana-Champaign) spoke on another panel that focused on discussing how to maximize the potential of VR for language learning.
 The goal was to showcase projects that take advantage of the affordances of VR to create meaningful learning opportunities.
 Dr. Meyr spoke about the work going on in California for Immerse’s Meta Grant Project

 A projector screen reading Immerse, Consider earlier RQ3, What do we still need?
 Improved movement to alleviate motion sickness.
 Check.
 Teacher control on the environments.
 Check.
 Interact with objects.
 Check.
 Interactive environments.
 Check.
 Play games.
 Check.
 Explore spaces specifically engineered for language learning.
 Check.
 Geared towards language learning.
 Check.
 Resources in the target language.
 Check.
 Click an item which would reveal the word.
 Check.
 Participate in quests.
 Check.
 Pre-built scenes.
 Check.